 Cocaine comes in powder form and can be snorted, taken orally, injected, or smoked.
 Reactions to the drug occur almost immediately and typically last for 15-30 minutes.
 The use of cocaine results in a high in which the user experiences:

 As a stimulant, cocaine is metabolized rapidly within the body.
 A cocaine high lasts anywhere from 15-30 minutes, depending on the amount ingested, and feelings of euphoria eventually fade into agitation and fatigue.
 These unpleasant effects reinforce continued use.
-Prolonged cocaine use has the potential to inflict serious damage on the organs, specifically the heart and cardiovascular system.
+Prolonged cocaine use has the potential to inflict serious damage on the organs.

-Being a highly addictive substance, Cocaine abuse is life-threatening if left untreated.
+Being a highly addictive substance, cocaine use is life-threatening if left untreated.
 Fortunately, help is available for those battling this addiction.
-Depending on the stage of an individual’s addiction, they may require detox, an intensive treatment program, or both.
+Depending on an individual’s addiction stage, they may require detox, an intensive treatment program, or both.
 Fortunately, Knoxville Recovery Center offers various services to those struggling with this addiction.

 - Detox: Our on-site detox clinic accommodates and supports clients as the body sheds all residual traces of cocaine.
 Clients are under medical supervision during the detox process to ensure that they remain safe and comfortable.

 - Addiction Treatment: During our addiction treatment program, clients will engage in introductory therapies and exercises that work to prepare them for continued, more intensive treatment outside of our facility.
 The goal of our addiction treatment track is to stabilize clients so that they are treatment-ready.